Original sourcePhysical Book (Amazon)

 Not everything suites everybody

-we need to match our financial needs to financial products.
+We need to match our financial needs to financial products.

 • Each financial product has certain time period over which it works best.